 If you have questions about the uniform policy, please contact the school office.

 There are two classes of about 24 students in each grade.
-Students have one “homeroom” classroom teacher for all of their subjects and they also have two specialist classes every day (i.e. Arabic, Spanish, Music, Art and Physical Education).
+Students have one “homeroom” classroom teacher for all of their subjects and they also have one specialist classes each day (i.e. Arabic, Spanish, Music, Art and Physical Education).
 5th and 6th graders have a homeroom teacher and one other teacher.
 For example, in 5th and 6th grade one teacher teaches both classes literacy and one teacher teaches both classes math.
 In 7th and 8th grade, students start and end their day in advisory.
-They move to different classes and have four different teachers (one Math, one English Language Arts, one that alternates Science and Social Studies and one elective teacher).
-The electives change by term so all students have one term with each of the five specialist classes.
+They move to different classes and have three different teachers (one Math, one English Language Arts, and one that alternates Science and Social Studies).

 No. Northeast College Prep is open to any student.
 Free transportation is provided to students within the busing zone but any student can attend, even if they live outside of the busing zone.